Amandjz420/surakcha/README.md

 ## api for fetching accounts and transactions GET
 GET
 http://{YOUR_IP}/api/banking/account_statement/?account_id=

+header: {"Authorization": "JWT 'token'"} // token you get from login api

 where if you want details of specific account you can pass account_id as param

 [